 I want the staff to be able to contact me or someone who knows my dogs if there is an emergency or if they have a question about my dogs.

 Also see my post: Questions to ask before boarding a dog.

 6. Respect the kennel’s pick-up and drop-off hours.

-I also don’t expect the kennel staff to make special arrangements for me so I can drop my dogs off or pick them up after they are closed.
+I also don’t expect the dog boarding staff to make special arrangements for me so I can drop my dogs off or pick them up after they are closed.

 I won’t show up unannounced to pick my dogs up early.

-Instead I call and let the staff know so Ace and Remy will be ready when I get there.
+Instead I call and let the staff know so my dogs will be ready when I get there.
 I won’t arrive late, either.
 There are other clients coming in and the kennel might not have extra room for my dogs.

 7. Make the departure quick.

 There is no sense in making the goodbye more stressful than it needs to be.

 It would only make it worse for Ace if I was anxious or excited because he picked up on my energy.